Board of Directors Mandate and Selection

 The Board must ensure that communications with shareholders and other interested parties is available and welcomed, particularly as they relate to Ovintiv’s strategies, policies and risk profile.

 The Board of Directors shall be comprised of a majority of independent directors.
 The independence of each director shall be determined in accordance with applicable securities laws and the rules of any stock exchange on which securities of the Corporation are listed for trading.
-A minimum of 25% of the members of the Board must be Canadian residents.

 - Ability and willingness to dedicate adequate time and effort to Board and committee matters.